Online Marriage & Family Counseling (Therapy) Certificate

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Being a marriage and family counselor is a very rewarding career.
-Marriage and family therapists help clients improve their relationships with their significant others, families, and children.
+Being a marriage and family counselor is a rewarding career path.
+Marriage and family therapists help clients improve their relationships with their significant others and with their families and children.
 They can help clients through relationship stresses such as infidelity or major transitions such as divorce, death, and retirement.

 Those considering careers as mental health providers are making a wise choice, both in terms of a stable career and also for being able to help those in need.
-The U.S. Bureau of Labor Statistics (2022) predicts that careers in marriage and family counseling will grow 14 percent over the years from 2021 to 2031.
-This is “much faster” than the 5 percent average growth of all occupations in the American workforce.
+The U.S. Bureau of Labor Statistics (2024) predicts that careers in marriage and family counseling will grow 16 percent from 2023 to 2033.
+This growth rate is much faster than the 4 percent average growth of all occupations in the American workforce.

-With various therapeutic options available in the counseling field, individuals can find tailored care to meet their unique needs.
-From cognitive behavioral therapy and solution-focused brief therapies to mindfulness practices and support groups – there’s an option for everyone.
-Some counsel clients in a one-on-one setting.
-Others may prefer to work in group settings, or with couples only.
+Within the counseling field are variations available in the type of therapy offered.
+Some primarily counsel clients in a one-on-one setting.
+Others may prefer to work in group settings or with couples only.
 Others may offer their relationship support within specific institutions, such as higher education counseling centers, the military, or people who work in specific fields such as healthcare.
-This type of counseling can also be offered as a short-term, crisis option, or long-term, ongoing support.
+This type of counseling can also be offered as a short-term crisis option or long-term ongoing support.

 A marriage and family therapy certificate program is designed to help professionals who already hold a master’s degree develop their skills and knowledge specifically related to marriage and family counseling beyond what they learned in their graduate program.
 Use it for career enhancement, skill development, and on-the-job experience without the time and effort of a doctorate.